- ←

 McDonald's Bacon, Egg & Cheese McGriddles

-It was the creator of Pizza Hut’s Stuffed Crust Pizza who came up with the idea to cook bits of maple syrup into small pancakes for a new sweet-and-savory breakfast sandwich offering from the world’s #1 fast food chain.
-Tom Ryan’s idea became a reality in 2003 when the McGriddles—with maple-flavored griddle cake buns—debuted on McDonald’s breakfast menu, and the sandwich is still selling like hotcakes today.
+Read moreThe creator of Jif Peanut Butter, Smashburger, and Pizza Hut’s Stuffed Crust Pizza came up with the idea to cook bits of maple syrup into griddle cake buns for a new sweet-and-savory breakfast sandwich from the world’s #1 fast food chain.
+Tom Ryan, a food mad scientist with a doctorate in flavor and fragrance chemistry, invented McGriddles in 2003 for McDonald’s popular breakfast menu, and the sandwich is still selling like hotcakes today.

-To make four homemade McGriddles, you’ll first need to produce eight perfectly round griddle cakes that are infused with sweet maple bits.
-Recipes that instruct you to make hard candy from maple syrup for this hack will fail to tell you that the shattered shards of hard candy don't completely melt when the griddle cakes are cooked, resulting in a distinct crunch not found in the real McDonald’s product.
-Also, breaking the hard maple candy into small, uniform chunks is both difficult and messy.
-My solution was to make a flavorful maple gummy puck that could be neatly petite diced and sprinkled into the batter as it cooks.
+To make four knockoff McGriddles at home, you’ll first need to create eight perfectly round griddle cakes infused with sweet maple bits.
+Other recipes I found that instruct you to make hard candy from maple syrup for this hack fail to mention that the shattered shards of hard candy do not fully melt when the griddle cakes are cooked, resulting in a distinct crunch not found in the real McDonald’s product.
+Additionally, breaking the hard maple candy into small, uniform bits is both challenging and messy.
+My solution was to create a flavorful maple gummy puck that could be neatly diced into tiny cubes and sprinkled into the batter as it cooks.
+The soft gummy melts perfectly in the pancake buns, making them look like the real thing, and it’s easy.

 Just be sure to use maple flavoring rather than maple extract for the maple gummy.
-Maple flavoring has a more intense flavor than the extract, and the dark brown caramel coloring will make your maple bits look like pancake syrup.
+Maple flavoring has a more intense flavor than the extract, and its dark brown caramel coloring will make your maple bits look like pancake syrup.
 You’ll also need one or two 3½-inch rings to make griddle cakes that are the perfect size for your clones.

-My McDonald's McGriddles copycat recipe duplicates the bacon version of the sandwich, but you can replace the bacon with a patty made from breakfast sausage for the sausage version, or just go with egg and cheese.
+My McDonald's McGriddles copycat recipe duplicates the bacon and egg version of the sandwich, but you can replace the bacon with a patty made from breakfast sausage for the sausage and egg version, or just go with egg and cheese.

 Get more of my McDonald's copycat recipes here.